danmaclean/summer_school_2015/mining-sequence-for-effectors/01-signalp.md

 Appropriate controls are vitally important.
 In this tutorial you`ll notice that the `right` control is probably a matter of opinion and that the interpretation and results of our analysis can vary hugely dependent on what we are using.
 As far as possible it is necessary to get a control or control set that has been shown experimentally to be of the class that we are interested in.

 Protein secretion is a primary mechanism in the pathogenesis of many prokaryotic and eukaryotic microorganisms.
 The effector proteins are secreted from the cytosol of the pathogen into the host whereby they cause disease.
 The molecular signal that marks a protein for export is called the signal peptide and is typically found at the N-terminal of the protein.
 Thus candidates can be screened by identifying a signal peptide.
-Signal peptide programs are numerous, SignalP has the best reputation and performed best in a benchmarking study (see reference on SignalP 4 paper).
+Signal peptide programs are numerous, SignalP is one of that is frequently used.

 > ## Hidden Markov Models {.callout}
 > Hidden Markov Models (HMMs) are complex statistical tools that work by calculating the probability of moving from one state to another based on a background model, that is to say from moving from an `L` amino acid to a `D` given the relative proportions of `L`s and `D`s in that point in the set of sequences from which the model was derived.
 The canonical tool for using and defining HMMs is HMMER.
 The process of defining a HMM requires a careful alignment of a number of positively identified proteins.
 HMMs tend to be used for defining short protein domains or motifs.
 Many methods dealing with sequence use HMMs in one way or another.
 >

 From the author`s description
 ~~~
 SignalP is a program that we can use to find potential peptide signals.
 SignalP server predicts the presence and location of signal peptide cleavage sites in amino acid sequences from different organisms: Gram-positive prokaryotes, Gram-negative prokaryotes, and eukaryotes.
 The method incorporates a prediction of cleavage sites and a signal peptide/non-signal peptide prediction based on a combination of several artificial neural networks and hidden Markov models.
 ~~~